smart-data-models/dataModel.Parking/ParkingAccess/doc/new_spec_EN-US.md

 ## List of properties

-- `address`: The mailing address.  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided.  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
+- `address`: The mailing address.  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `category`: Category of the access point (entrance, exit, etc.).
+Allowed values: Those specified by the DATEX II _AccessCategoryEnum_ or other values meaningful to the application.  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description`: A description of this item  - `id`:   - `location`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `seeAlso`:   - `source`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: NGSI Entity type
+This will usually be allocated by the storage platform.  - `description`: A description of this item  - `features`: Those specified by the DATEX II _essEquipmentEnum_ and by _AccessibilityEnum_ or other values meaningful to the application.  - `height`: Height of the access point  - `id`: Unique identifier of the entity  - `location`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `refOffStreetParking`: The offstreet parking site this access point gives access to.  - `seeAlso`: list of uri pointing to additional resources about the item  - `slope`: Slope of the access point (in relative terms)  - `source`: A sequence of characters giving the original source of the entity data as a URL.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: NGSI Entity type.
+It has to be ParkingAccess  - `width`: Width of the access point
 Required properties
+- `id`  - `location`  - `type`
+Represents an access point to a parking site, normally an offstreet parking.
-- `id`  - `location`  - `type`  ## Data Model description of properties
+## Data Model description of properties
 Sorted alphabetically (click for details)
 <details><summary><strong>full yaml details</strong></summary>
 ```yaml